aekaplan/aekaplan.github.io/_posts/2013-04-05-color-theory.markdown

 <h3>Using Color in Web Design</h3>

 <p>
 Color can be a great tool to enhance user experience and improve usability.
 Using color for links and buttons is a great way to communicate to the user that an action is available.
 Links should be obvious and clearly defined or the user might miss them entirely.
-For this reason, I typically use bright colors, like <a href="http://en.wikipedia.org/wiki/Red" target="_blank">red</a>, green, purple or orange, for links.
+For this reason, I typically use bright colors, like red, green, purple or orange, for links.
 </p>

 <p>